mgechev/memo-decorator/README.md

 // Invoke `bar` and return the result `42` gotten from the original `bar` implementation. a.bar(1);
 // Does not invoke the original `bar` implementation because of the specified `resolver`
 // which is passed to `memo`.
-For any arguments of the function the resolver will return
+For any arguments of the function, the resolver will return
-// result `1` which will be used as key. a.bar(2);
+// result `1` which will be used as the key. a.bar(2);

 const b = new Qx();